How to Force YouTube Closed Captions & Subtitles ‘On’

 How to Force Closed Captions in Other Languages

-Always remember to test the embed codes before publishing!
+It’s better to be safe than sorry – always remember to test the embed codes before publishing!